 Avril took a breath to steady himself against the expected pain and met the bondsan’s eyes.
 “Service to a god makes you strong.”

-The blow came just as he thought it would, but the pain of her fist connecting with the side of his head was washed away by the electricity that tore through him.
+The blow came just as he knew it would, but the pain of her fist connecting with the side of his head was washed away by the electricity that tore through him.

 Avril took a breath and looked up at the woman.